 Plus, it is 3U & G5 that makes control easy for arms.
 Therefore, it delivers extra powerful shots without compromising on handling.
 In other words, it is best to turn defense into attack, increasing the shuttlecock speed in a new style.
 I love the fact that it is equally balanced during placements despite being a power-based racket.

 Construction Material: H.M.
 Graphite, Sonic Metal, Neo CS Carbon Nanotube, Ultra PEF

-4. Yonex Voltric Z Force II
+4. Yonex Voltric Z Force II – powerful best badminton racket

 The racket is innovated with an excellent black pattern look in metallic blue composition.
 The aerodynamic design in the ultra-thin shaft and the tri-voltage system makes strikes stable while cutting through the air.

-Due to small, compact & heavy head, it requires serious skill practice on the wrist for adaptation.
-However, it is a beast for aggression on shuttle.
+Due to small, compact & heavy heads, it requires serious skill practice on the wrist for adaptation.
+However, it is a beast for aggression on the shuttle.
 They serve in a minimal swing can easily deceive opponents and make them fall for a power-packed shot.
 It saves strength and capabilities for smashing.

 Construction Material: Tungsten, Sound Filter, Ex-HMG, H.M.
 Graphite, Nanometric

 When it comes to drives and balance, Nanoray Z Speed is the best badminton rackets on the defensive court.
 This bat is trusted for great responsive speed and quickness to cut through the wind.

 The best part?
 It is super lightweight, increasing swing speed by 10% that made the world record in 2013.
 The smashing power is due to the technically distributed load on key points in design, despite being light.